guiluisaa/addi-crm/README.md

 # addi-lead

-CRM Front-end to convert leads into clients
+The ADDI CRM front-end to convert leads into prospects

 ## Prerequisites